 Retention and deletion of the account-level data:

-- When your Namecheap account is cancelled, your data doesn’t get automatically deleted, but it is marked as “deactivated” within Namecheap’s database;
+- When your Namecheap account is canceled, your data doesn’t get automatically deleted, but it is marked as “deactivated” within Namecheap’s database;

 - Your data won’t be deleted, but will be kept instead and used to enforce Namecheap’s agreement, resolve disputes or be used as required by laws or regulations;